Mueller submits report on Trump investigation to AG Barr, no new charges

 "I am reviewing this report and anticipate that I may be in a position to advise you of the Special Counsel's principal conclusions as soon as this weekend," Barr wrote in a letter on Friday to a group of lawmakers on the House and Senate judiciary committees.

-Barr also concluded in his letter that Mueller's investigation — relentlessly attacked as improper and a "witch hunt" by Trump — was conducted properly.
-Barr noted that he was required to inform congressional leaders if Mueller had done anything "inappropriate or unwarranted."
+Barr also said in his letter that he was required to inform congressional leaders if Mueller — whom Trump has relentlessly attacked as conducting a "witch hunt" — had proposed anything "inappropriate or unwarranted" as part of the probe.

 "There were no such instances during the Special Counsel's investigation," the attorney general said, adding that he would determine how much of the report could eventually be released to Congress and the public.